-Dick was the founding Chairman and former Chief Executive Officer of Canterbury Surrey Hills Community Finance Limited, and prior to this spent 35 years in banking, finance and administration.
-Dick retired as a Councillor for Boroondara City Council and continues to run a local small business.
-He is Chairman of the East Metro Collaborative Group for Cricket Victoria.

-Committee member: Community Investment and Marketing Committee, Finance Committee, Performance and Remuneration Committee, Staff Committee (to June 2021)
+Dick was the founding Chair and former Chief Executive Officer of Canterbury Surrey Hills Community Finance Limited, and prior to this spent 35 years in banking, finance and administration.
+Dick was a retired Councillor for the City of Boroondara and was the Chairman of the East Metro Collaborative Group for Cricket Victoria.
+Dick passed away on 26 August 2021.
+Prior to his passing, Dick was a committee member on the Community Investment and Marketing Committee, Finance Committee and Performance and Remuneration Committee.

-Michael Sapountzis, Director

-(appointed March 2019) and Company Secretary (appointed January 2017)
+Michael Sapountzis, Director (appointed March 2019) and Company Secretary (appointed January 2017)